h3rald/min/site/contents/get-started.md

 >
 > By default, the min shell provides advanced features like tab-completion, history, etc. If however, you run into problems, you can disable these features by running [min -j](class:cmd) instead, and run min shell with a bare-bones REPL.

-## Executing a min Program
+## Executing a min program

 To execute a min script, you can:

-* Run `min -e:"... program ..."` to execute a program inline.
+* Run `min eval "... program..."` to execute a program inline.
 * Run `min myfile.min` to execute a program contained in a file.

 min also supports running programs from standard input, so the following command can also be used (on Unix-like system) to run a program saved in [myfile.min](class:file):